N.C.T.I.S: See

 * RS232 Notes

-* Special Characters and Operators in TI BASIC
+* Special Characters and Operators in TI

 * Special Key Functions